kiln-reviews 6 min read

 The Paragon Caldera reaches cone 10 on a standard 15-amp 120-volt circuit with no special wiring.
 Verified specs, cost to fire, and who this small kiln serves.

 The Paragon Caldera reaches Cone 10 on a standard 120-volt household outlet.
 No electrician, no 240-volt circuit, no NEMA 6-50 receptacle.
 It draws 14 amps, plugs into any 15-amp outlet in your home, and fires a small chamber to full high-fire temperatures.
-Pricing at Sheffield Pottery starts at $1,620 (verified June 2026).
+The Ceramic Shop was selling it at $1,620 against an $1,800 list on 1 August 2026.

 That single fact separates it from every other kiln in this guide.